 ♦ Chairski lakes - declared protected area due to the presence of some rare plants, growing within the peat.

-Arrival at Sofia airport and transfer to Trigrad village in Rhodope Mountains (3,30 hrs drive).
+Arrival at Sofia airport and transfer to hotel.

-After breakfast we start walking towards Yagodina Cave, following the upper edges of Trigrad Gorge through old coniferous woods.
+Early transfer to Trigrad (3.5 hours drive).
+Walk towards Yagodina Cave, following the upper edges of Trigrad Gorge through old coniferous woods.
 If we feel like we have enough time and energy, we could walk up on a rather steep path to the Eagle Eye hill, which offers a magnificent view over the Rodopi Mountain.
 The cave is among the longest ones in Bulgaria (with more than 10 000m mapped so far), considered to be one of the most beautiful in Europe with its outstanding stalactites, stalagmites, columns, ponds and cave pearls in them.
 Be prepared for temperatures of 6oC inside the cave during the cave tour.
 Transfer back to Trigrad- Overnight guest house.
 B/-/D

 Today we visit a village that has been closed for people until very recently due to its proximity to the Greek border.
 This walk combines forest tracks with an excellent river trail back to Trigrad.
 First we climb the hill opposite to the village to get the best views in town.
 After admiring the views we descend to the quiet ambient village of Vodni Pad.
 The final stretch follows a delightful babbling stream, leading to the upper end of Trigrad Gorge.
-In the afternoon we visit the Devil’s Throat Cave housing a spectacular underground experience – the highest underground waterfall in Europe, some 42 m high.
+In the afternoon we visit the Devil’s Throat Cave housing a spectacular underground experience - the highest underground waterfall in Europe, some 42 m high.
 B/-/D

 The walk to Chairski Lakes starts with a charming gentle ascent from the village to a forest trail leading into alpine meadows, full of flowers including orchids during the summer.
 The trail winds its way to the three Chairski Lakes dropping down into the Trigrad Gorge before tracing the Livadnitsa River and the 250m high cliffs to the Devil’s Throat Caves and onward to Trigrad.
 B/-/D